 Making a GIF in GIMP

 Using GIMP as an animation tool requires you to think of every layer as of an animation frame.
 In this tutorial, I will create a simple web banner based on It’s FOSS logo.
-I will use 2 images as my layers but feel free to add more when you make your own.
+I will use 2 images as my layers but you are welcome to add more when you make your own.

 I presume that you have already installed GIMP in Ubuntu or whichever operating system you are using.
 Let’s start making the GIF.